All Episodes

 I had the pleasure of taking a gentleman who died in December, end of December of last year, back into his actual experience.

-And I also do a column now for Fate Magazine, which I sent you a copy of my initial one.
+And I also do a column now for Fate magazine, which I sent you a copy of my initial one.

-Now let me stop you again.
+Well, let me stop you again.

 On the show, you took him back.

-In other words, he had a physical, originally, a physical near-death experience?
+In other words, he had a physical, originally a physical near-death experience.

 Right.

-All right, and you took him back and he claims he had the same experience?
+All right, and you took him back, and he claims he had the same experience?

 Right.

-what I went through a year ago.
+That was what I went through a year ago.

-to orient him and they instructed him that he would be back, he would have to return
+And they instructed him that he would be back.

 That was his only concern.

-He thought that's what his fate was.
+He thought that that's what his fate was.

 And they were trying to reassure him that that wasn't going to happen, of course.